Exploring UI node anchors

 by 1080

-node is anchored to the top left of the game window by default, so it doesn't resize with the window.
-It just stays positioned at the top left.I cannot resize the window!On Windows, if your screen resolution is smaller or equal to the game's resolution (and window size).
+(these are the dimensions of our game window).I cannot resize the window!On Windows, if your screen resolution is smaller or equal to the game's resolution (and window size).
 If you're experiencing this issue, you can try the following steps to reduce the window size while preserving the ability to follow along the lessons: The Window Width Override and Window Height Override settings change the size of the game window without affecting the editor viewport.
 You can use these settings to run your game in different resolutions.

 - Open the ProjectProject Settings... window.